interrogator/corpkit/_posts/2015-08-30-concordance.md

 You can use the numbers 0-9 to colour-code your text. `9` blacks out a line, and `0` returns the line to its default white.

-You can also attach names to these colours via `File --> Coding scheme`.
-By using colours in combindation with a coding scheme, you can categorise the concordance lines by theme or by a linguistic feature, and then export the categorisations alongside the data.
+You can also attach names to these colours via `File` &rarr; `Coding scheme`.
+By using colours in combination with a coding scheme, you can categorise the concordance lines by theme or by a linguistic feature, and then export the categorisations alongside the data.

+If you've defined anything in a coding scheme, you can sort by `Scheme` to group your categories together.

 ### Exporting concordance lines